Hand & Wrist Specialist in NY & NJ

 Our orthopedic hand, wrist and finger experts offer a wide range of treatments to combat the multitude of disorders impacting the hand and wrist.
 These range from non-invasive, such as splints, medications or injections, to surgical solutions when necessary.
 Relying on thorough evaluations and accurate diagnoses, our experts ensure exceptional care.

-Non-surgical treatment options are used to resolve the majority of hand, wrist and finger disorders.
+When hip pain Non-surgical treatment options are used to resolve the majority of hand, wrist and finger disorders.
 Surgery may be recommended if conservative treatment fails to resolve a patient’s condition or if the affected area will not benefit from a non-surgical approach.

 A surgical procedure may be needed to properly treat degenerative disorders and traumatic injuries.
 Our orthopedic hand surgeons make use of advanced minimally-invasive and open surgical techniques to treat a broad range conditions and issues.
 Most hand, wrist and finger procedures are performed as outpatient services.